brittanyrw/100-days-of-code/log.md

 **Today's Progress**:

 1. Attended Ruby on Rails: Beginners Night hosted by Women Who Code DC.
+Downoaded Ruby and Rails!
 (2 hrs)

 2. Worked on the HTML for my calendar page and also started to work on CSS.
 (1 hr)